Sell for Free

 - Saturday – Sunday: 4 PM – 1 AM GMT

-You can either ring Square yourself (you’re provided with a pin number to enter, so the agent can easily find your account), or you can request a call back.
+You can either call Square Online yourself (you’re provided with a pin number to enter, so the agent can easily find your account), or you can request a call back.

 Live chat is a quick and convenient way for customers to get in touch with suppliers, but we know all too well that the quality of live chat support can vary hugely from one supplier to another.
 So we put it to the test.